 - Fatty acids

-You should also avoid any refined foods, sugar, and saturated fats at this time of day.
+You should also avoid processed foods, sugar, and saturated fats at this time of day.

 4. Eating breakfast too late

-Continuing with the breakfast theme, you should remember that when you eat breakfast also influences how much it can benefit your metabolism.
+Continuing with the breakfast theme, another one of the morning mistakes that can affect your metabolism is also eating it too late.
+The specific time you eat breakfast influences how much it can benefit your metabolism.